Penny (United States coin): Lincoln cent

 The Lincoln cent is the current one-cent coin of the U.S. It was adopted in 1909 (which would have been Lincoln's 100th birthday), replacing the Indian Head cent.
 Its reverse was changed in 1959 from a wheat-stalks design to a design which includes the Lincoln Memorial (to commemorate Lincoln's sesquicentennial) and was replaced again in 2009 with four new designs to commemorate Lincoln's bicentennial.
-There are more one-cent coins produced than any other denomination, which makes the Lincoln cent a familiar item.
-In its lifespan, this coin has weathered both world wars, one of which temporarily changed its composition as part of the war effort.
+Until the discontinuation of penny production for circulation in 2025, there were more one-cent coins produced than any other denomination.
+Uncirculated Lincoln cents continue to be produced in limited quantities.
+In its lifespan, the Lincoln cents has weathered both world wars, one of which temporarily changed its composition as part of the war effort.
 The obverse design is the longest produced for any circulating American coin.

 History

 A nearly complete collection of Lincoln cents from 1941 to 1974 in a folder.